oplS16projects/FP1/README.md

              (format "Basic Authorization: ~a" (gensym))
                     private-key opaque)) void)]
  ```
-  This part is checking whether particular Digest credentials (the second argument of the returned function) are correct
+  The function check is checking whether particular Digest credentials (the second argument of the returned function) are correct
   given the HTTP method provided as the first argument and the secret hash computed by lookup-HA1.
   An username "LauraLuc" and password "pass" is provided.